Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

-I bring the Pivit ladder tool with me to jobs where I'm painting from an extension ladder placed on stairs, slopes, or when I will be working on a rooftop.
-I have owned this tool for five years and it's taken a beating in that time, but shows no signs of damage.
+I bring the Pivit ladder tool with me to jobs where I'm painting from an extension ladder placed on stairs or slopes or when I will be working on a rooftop.
+I have owned this tool for five years, and it's taken a beating in that time but shows no signs of damage.

 I have the Werner Equalizer ladder with adjustable legs, which I'm very happy with too, but adjusting the legs of a heavy extension ladder on a staircase can be a pain sometimes.
 I have found that this tool fits well on all of the stairways I have used it on.
 I also feel more stable using this tool than my ladder with telescoping legs